mjpcollins/dice-game/README.md

 ## One Step Look Ahead

-To understand how the DiceGame class worked an provide a low base line I decided to try a lazy way of calculating whether or not an action should be taken.
+To understand how the DiceGame class worked and to provide a low base line I decided to try a lazy way of calculating whether or not an action should be taken.

 I cannot find a reference to this specific method online, probably because it's a bad version of